cancervariants/gene-normalization/docs/source/managing_data/dynamodb.rst

     java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb -dbPath ../other_directory/

-If the ``sharedDb`` is not provided, then data will not persist after the DynamoDB process ends.
+If the ``sharedDb`` flag is not provided, then data will not persist after the DynamoDB process ends.